For All the Right Reasons, the Richest Hill on Earth

 strategic metal.
 In the process, the wealth generated by mining

-and refining earned Butte, Montana the name "The Richest
+and refining earned Butte, Montana the title "The Richest

 Hill on Earth."
 For all the right reasons, Butte,